-A main theoretical motivation to add a Higgs boson to the SM is that, without it, the longitudinal components of the massive EW gauge bosons would form a strongly coupled system as their scattering amplitude would have grown with their energy, destroying all the predictive power of the model above $4\pi v \sim 3\,\mathrm{TeV}$.
 The discovery of a light scalar with couplings to gauge bosons and fermions that are apparently consistent with SM predictions and the slow running of the Higgs self-coupling at high energies allows one to consider the SM as a valid perturbative description of nature all the way to the Planck scale.
 This picture is admittedly very attractive, but it posits that the Higgs boson is an elementary scalar field, which comes with an intrinsic instability of its mass under radiative corrections.
 This Higgs naturalness problem calls for new physics around the TeV scale.
 Supersymmetric models are the most elegant solution to maintain the perturbativity of the SM while alleviating the instability issue.
 Another possibility is that the Higgs boson itself has a finite size and is composite and thus never feels the UV degrees of freedom that would drag its mass to much higher scales.
 Both classes of models predict specific modifications from the SM Higgs properties.

 The realization of supersymmetry at low energies has many good qualities that render it attractive as a model of new physics.
-First of all since for every fermion there is a boson of equal mass and effective coupling to the SM-like Higgs, in the case of exact supersymmetry it yields an automatic cancellation of loop corrections to the Higgs mass parameter: (analogous to Eq.
-(11.2)) $\delta m^2 = 0$ [9, 11].
+First of all since for every SM degree of freedom there is superpartner of different spin but of equal mass and effective coupling to the SM-like Higgs, in the case of exact supersymmetry, an automatic cancellation of quantum corrections to the Higgs mass parameter holds.
 In practice, it is known that SUSY must be broken in nature since no superpartners of the SM particles have been observed so far.
-The mass difference between the boson and fermion degrees of freedom is governed by the soft supersymmetry breaking parameters, generically called M{SUSY} .
-Therefore, independently of the precise value of any of the particle masses and that of its corresponding superpartner, all corrections are proportional to M{SUSY}^2 times the logarithmic dependence of the ratio of energy scales as in Eq.
-(11.2).
-Hence, provided that $M{SUSY} \simeq \mathcal{O}(<\text{few})$ TeV, the fine-tuning problem is solved, in the sense that the low energy mass parameters of the Higgs sector become insensitive to physics at the GUT or Planck scale.
-Another interesting feature of SUSY theories is related to the dynamical generation of EWSB [242].
-In the SM a negative Higgs mass parameter, m^2 , needs to be inserted by hand to induce EWSB.
+The mass difference between the precise value of any of the particle masses and that of its corresponding superpartner is proportional to the correlated soft supersymmetry breaking parameter, generically called M{SUSY} .
+The quantum corrections to the Higgs mass parameter are proportional to M{SUSY}^2 , and provided M{SUSY} is of order of a few TeV, the fine-tuning problem is solved, in the sense that the low energy mass parameters of the Higgs sector become insensitive to physics at the GUT or Planck scale.
+Another interesting feature of SUSY theories is related to the dynamical generation of EWSB [280].

+In the SM a negative Higgs mass parameter, m^2 , needs to be inserted by hand to induce EWSB, see Eq.
+(11.1).
 In SUSY, instead, even if the relevant Higgs mass parameter is positive in the ultraviolet, it may become negative and induce electroweak symmetry breaking radiatively through the strong effect of the top quark-Higgs boson coupling in its renormalization group evolution.